securitypedant/ispmonitor/README.md

 - Reverse order of data in graph
 - Secure Redis connection with username/pass and store securely in Flask
 - Update setting of secret key for app, storing in env variable
+- Improve handling of failed speed test jobs that result in the error.
+"Scheduler attempted to run speedtest job, but it was already running."
+ - Maybe create a button in the config page to force reset the jobs?

 TODO
 Version 1.0 Release